Horse stalls damaged as storms blow through Aiken County

 According to staff at Stable View, the structures damaged were temporary stalls, and no people or horses were injured in the incident.

-Aiken Emergency Management couldn't confirm if a funnel cloud caused the damage.
+Aiken County Emergency Management couldn't confirm if a funnel cloud caused the damage.

 The National Weather Service will be investigating Friday to determine what caused the damage.